-The figure below shows the general principle of the exchanges of different gases that occur between the lungs and the blood stream:
+The figure at the top of the page below shows the general principle of the exchanges of different gases that occur between the lungs and the blood stream:

 Let me now bring in Dalton and the gas law named after him which is formulated in the following way:

 p = p1 + p2 + p3 + …